-I did mad 1 to 1 outreach on How to Find Your Writing Voice, sending personalized emails and Facebook messages to friends.
+I did mad 1 to 1 outreach for a few of my eBooks, sending personalized emails and Facebook messages to friends.
 My friends responded and I nabbed a ton of reviews.

 Folks just respond more favorably when you take a 1 to 1, customized, personalized approach to outreach, which leads to a massive, successful launch.

-Search for Facebook Groups where you can share your Kindle during the free period.
+Search for Facebook Groups where you can share your eBook during the free period.
 Promote.
 Boost your downloads.

 4: Find the Right Price Point

 Go with your gut ultimately.
 On all these tips.
-But try to stay in this price range to do a successful launch of your Kindle.
+But try to stay in this price range to do a successful launch of your eBook.

 5: Spin the Promotional Top